 6. Bison Are As Fast As They’re Big

 Although bison are large mammals that look slow and sluggish, they’re fast and agile in reality.
 Despite how heavy they are, they can run up to 35 miles per hour.
 That’s faster than the average human!
 They can also run faster than horses, especially those with a rider.
-Bison also make good swimmers and have an incredible spinning and jumping ability.
+Bison also make good swimmers and have incredible spinning and jumping abilities.
 Unfortunately, many tourists have sustained injuries from bison because they underrated their agility and speed.

 7. Bison Have Remarkably Thick Coats